PNNL-Comp-Mass-Spec/DMS-Space-Manager/ReadMe_VERY_IMPORTANT.txt

 Deletion disabled for testing via compilation constants.

-Enable deletion for deployment compile by changing compilation constant "DoDeleteNot" to "DoDelete" before compiling.
+The Debug Configuration   has conditional compilation constant DoDeleteNot defined The Release Configuration has conditional compilation constant DoDelete    defined